 One issue with the decision makers in the C-suite is that they are often so insulated that the decisions they make are strictly business decisions based on the analytics they are given, leaving all the other people in the organization to react to their interpretation of numbers.
 In a culture that is productivity-first, blindly investing in technology in lieu of heftier investments in the people that work for you, can, and often does have the opposite of the desired effect.

 One of the very best organizational decisions that any business owner and executive can make is to have an outside consultant come into your business to ascertain where capital should be invested.
 The smart money.
 A team that has access to all the technology in the world may or may not improve, but a strategic, custom technology solution that deliberately remedies a notable problem, is likely to make headway toward productivity problems you are having.
-The consultants at Symmetric Engineering Group can present you with the following benefits:
+The consultants at Symmetric IT Group can present you with the following benefits: